Michmcb/SectionConfig/README.md

       spans many lines
    and doesn't include the indentation

 # The indentation determines if text is a multiline value or an empty value.
-Because NotEmpty is not more indented than Empty, it is not considered a multiline value.
-However because NotEmpty has text on the next line that is more indented than itself, "NotAKey:" is the text value of NotEmpty.
+Because Not Empty is not more indented than Empty, it is not considered a multiline value.
+However because Not Empty has text on the next line that is more indented than itself, "Not A Key:" is the text value of Not Empty.
 Empty:
-NotEmpty:
+Not Empty:
-   NotAKey:
+   Not A Key:

 # Quoted values, even if they start on the next line, are still 100% literal.
 So this value will include the 3 spaces of indentation on the 3rd and 4th lines.
 Key: